 Journal of the Robotics Society of Japan

 From the establishment of the Society in 1983, we have been issuing the Journal of the Robotics Society of Japan (JRSJ).
 This journal provides “News” from the Society and “Special Features” introducing new trends in research and development of robotics.
-In 2018, ten journals were published (in January, March, April, May, June, July, September, October, November, and December).
+10 journals are published each year (in January, March, April, May, June, July, September, October, November, and December).
 Articles that are published within this journal are eligible to receive the Society’s Best Paper Award.
 The previously-published issues of the JRSJ are electronically archived and can be searched online.
 (Editorial Committee for the Journal of the Robotics Society of Japan)

 At the time of its premier issue, Advanced Robotics was published as the English translation of special features, etc., of the Journal of the Robotics Society of Japan.
 It is currently published as an English journal under independent projects.
-In 2018 it reached Vol. 32 and 24 issues are published each year.
+24 issues are published each year.
 Advanced Robotics is registered in the Institute for Scientific Information, and information pertaining to published articles is sent worldwide via the CompuMath Citation Index.
 (The European Language Journal Committee)

 Publication of Other Issues